My lab, the

 computer graphics and

-computational physics for applications in visual effects, games, and more.
+computational physics to address applications in visual computing, especially visual effects, animated films, and game development.

-We often focus on the simulation of liquids and gases, but are
+We often focus on the simulation of liquids and gases, but have

 tool for generating, controlling, and